Twinkie: Twinkie diet

 In 2010, Kansas State University professor Mark Haub went on a "convenience store" diet consisting mainly of a snack of Twinkies, Oreos, or Doritos every 3 hours in an attempt to demonstrate to his students "...that in weight loss, pure calorie counting is what matters most, not the nutritional value of the food."
 He lost 27 lb over a two-month period, returning his body mass index (BMI) to within normal range.

 In addition to Twinkies, Haub ate Little Debbie snack cakes, cereals, cookies, brownies, Doritos, Oreos and other kinds of high calorie, low-nutrition foods that are usually found at convenience stores.
 However, despite calling it the "Twinkie diet", Haub also consumed 1 protein shake per day and one serving of canned green beans or 4 celery stalks, along with the Twinkies, Oreos, and Doritos.
 Besides the protein shake and multivitamin, Haub also ate nutritionally dense whole milk, carrots, and vitamin fortified cereal.
 This contradicts representations by other media outlets stating that Haub "only" ate junk food.
 He ate the vegetables at the dinner table in order to set a good example for his children.

+Bodybuilder Sergio Oliva (1941–2012) would sometimes indulge in eating a box of Twinkies (with a 2-liter bottle of Mountain Dew) after his notoriously strenuous workouts.